Cash wins 2nd straight Manager of the Year; Kapler NL winner - WHIZ News

+Cash has now accomplished something only Cox achieved previously — back-to-back Manager of the Year awards.
+Cash won the American League honor Tuesday night.
+The Tampa Bay skipper was joined by San Francisco’s Gabe Kapler, who won the National League award.

+Cox took the NL honor two years in a row with Atlanta in 2004-05 during his Hall of Fame career.

-Cash led the low-payroll Rays to a second consecutive AL East crown.
+That’s the feat Cash has now matched.
+He led the low-payroll Rays to a second consecutive AL East crown this season.
 Tampa Bay (100-62) finished with the AL’s best record before losing to Boston in the Division Series.

-Bobby Cox had been the only person to win Manager of the Year two straight seasons, doing it with Atlanta in 2004-05.

 The Rays made it to the World Series in 2020, but Cash came under criticism for removing starting pitcher Blake Snell in the final game.
 But if anything, quick hooks like that were a fairly normal strategy in this year’s postseason — perhaps another example of Cash and Tampa Bay being ahead of the curve on new ways to approach the game.